ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     using a variety of possible mechanisms including web page redirects, applications, challenge/response protocols, or
     other methods.
-The RO approves the request for the client instance being operated by the End-user.
+The RO approves the request for the client instance being operated by the end-user.
 Note that the RO and end-user are often the same entity in practice.

 - (4) The client instance [continues the grant at the AS](#continue-request).